Sustainability @ Sketchbook

 Why Sustainability Matters: Like the CSA and the Farm-to-Table movement, local breweries are first and foremost sustainable by their essential local nature.
 In a recent study, the New Belgium Brewery, a leader in sustainable practices, tracked a 6-pack of their beer through all stages of production and distribution.
 They discovered that by far the largest percentage of the carbon footprint of this six-pack came from the refrigeration and consumer transportation within the retail store (28%).

 By producing beer locally on a small scale, selling it fresh to significantly lower refrigeration, and selling primarily to the local residents of a community, Sketchbook's local focus avoids carbon-intensive refrigeration, transportation, and packaging.
 And when our customers reuse our snazzy growlers over and over, they are helping eliminate the significant carbon cost associated with packing beer in one-time use bottles.

 Sustainability is collaboration: Sketchbook's interest in sustainable production practices and our plan to develop innovative small scale production systems will allow us to partner with other like-minded Evanston businesses in developing unique opportunities for development and collaboration.
-Sketchbook is a nanobrewery built by homebrewers who naturally innovate every step of the way.
+Sketchbook was created by homebrewers who naturally innovate every step of the way.
 We strive to create new processes and tools to make this a one-of-a-kind sustainable and eco-friendly brewery, and share them with others.

 For instance, traditional recipes are often seasonal (having been developed before refrigeration), and by their nature are designed to use seasonal ambient temperatures, something we will endeavor to replicate within a modern context to minimize energy usage.
 This might mean some "unorthodox" approaches to cooling and heating using ambient temperatures, etc. compared to "big beer," we view it as returning to our roots.